angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 ```
 Fortunately, the Angular CLI provides a declarative way to provide these libraries/widgets via the `angular.json` file.
 Locate the build configuration of your project and search for the `scripts` property.
-It accepts an array of JavaScript script files that are added to the global scope of the project.
+It accepts an array of JavaScript files that are added to the global scope of the project.
+This is especially useful for legacy libraries or analytic snippets.

 ```json
 {